 The Japanese motorcycle industry is renowned for producing high-performing, well-built, reliable motorcycles.

-But how exactly do they achieve this?
-And what are the other motorcycle brands missing that the Japanese seem to have kept secret?
+But how exactly is this achieved?
+And what are other motorcycle brands missing that the Japanese seem to have kept secret?

-I decided to look into the history of ‘The Big Four’ in an attempt to unveil the practices, processes and manufacturing standards behind the success of Honda Motors, Kawasaki, Suzuki and Yamaha.
+I decided to venture into the history of ‘The Big Four’ (Japanese motorcycle brands) in an attempt to unveil the practices, processes and manufacturing standards behind the success of Honda Motors, Kawasaki, Suzuki and Yamaha.

 Here’s what to expect…